 For SCAF II, we are currently searching for new partners, namely clean energy focused funds and developers who provide capital to early stage clean energy enterprises and projects in less developed countries in Asia and/or Africa.
-Please refer to our SCAF 2 presentation.
+Please refer to our SCAF 2 brochure.

 The Seed Capital Assistance Facility (SCAF) is a new initiative operating in most developing countries in Asia and Africa.
 The facility is aimed at helping energy investment funds provide seed financing to early stage clean energy enterprises and projects.
 The Facility is implemented through the United Nations Environment Programme, the Asian Development Bank and the African Development Bank.